 "Illumination Theory", especially the recurring Epic Riff.
 Also, it is very easy to let yourself drift off as you get lost in "Embracing Circle" section.
 That is until you are suddenly punched in the face by the "Pursuit of Truth" section, which is full of energy that continuously builds throughout the section until it finally climaxes at the beginning of the "Surrender, Trust, & Passion" section.
 It's all downhill from there.
 In a way, the song is like a movie with a well-defined plot.

-"The Enemy Inside", like "Constant Motion", is a song that perfectly mixes Thrash Metal with Dream Theater's Signature Style.
+"The Enemy Inside" perfectly mixes Thrash Metal with Dream Theater's Signature Style.
 The song is very fast-paced with aggressive riffs at every turn, but there are still plenty of dynamic guitar and keyboard solos to still make it sound like Dream Theater.
 Mike Mangini's frantic drumming also adds to the intensity but doesn't overdo it.

 That song is then followed by "The Looking Glass", which is an fantastic tribute to Rush.
 It has a main riff that sounds like something that the Canadian legends could have written.
 The metal-sounding verses provide a great contrast to the melodic chorus.
 John Petrucci's amazing guitar work (especially his very lyrical guitar solo) deserves special mention.